stzn/TIL/SwiftDependencyManagement/README.md

 ### Command-Query Separation(CQS)

+Command-Query Separation is a programming principle that can help us identify functions/methods that do too much.

 CQS promotes the idea that each method should either

 - Return a result, but not mutate the observable state of the system
 - Mutate the state, but not produce any value

+However, like all principles, it doesn’t fit all contexts (no silver-bullets).
+It’s common to see commands/modifiers that, for a good reason, return a result.
+Swift’s Standard Library remove(at index: Int) method for mutable collections does not comply with the CQS principle because it returns the removed object.
+But for a good reason: it leads to simpler and more idiomatic code!

 ### Cache(Example)